deepset-ai/haystack-home/content/blog/mcp-with-haystack/index.md

 2. Deploy any Haystack pipeline or agent as an MCP server with **Hayhooks**.
 3. Expose Haystack pipelines/agents as managed MCP tools on the **Haystack Enterprise Platform**.

+These approaches are not mutually exclusive.
+You can connect a Haystack agent to MCP servers, then expose that same agent as an MCP tool via Hayhooks or the Haystack Enterprise Platform.

-## Approach 1: Use MCP servers as tools in a Haystack Agent
+## Approach 1: Haystack as an MCP client

-This is the most common entry point.
+Using MCP servers as tools is the most common entry point.
 You have a Haystack [`Agent`](https://docs.haystack.deepset.ai/docs/agent) and you want it to be able to call tools that live behind an MCP server.
 In practice, you can combine `MCPTool` and `MCPToolset` from the `mcp-haystack` integration with Haystack's `SearchableToolset` for larger catalogs.

 ```shell
 pip install mcp-haystack